-The OFAH understands that the mounting uncertainty around the COVID-19 pandemic and its potential impact on fishing and hunting in Ontario has raised many questions within the outdoors community, so with that in mind we have published a list of frequently asked questions and answers for anglers and hunters as we all continue to try to navigate and understand the challenges posed by this unprecedented situation.
+The OFAH understands that the uncertainty around the COVID-19 pandemic and its potential impact on fishing and hunting in Ontario has raised many questions within the outdoors community.
+With that in mind we have updated our original list of frequently asked questions and answers for anglers and hunters.
+As we all continue to try to navigate and understand the challenges posed by this unprecedented situation, further updates will be added.

 See below.
 If you didn’t see your question answered here, then please contact us at email@example.com.

 At this point, the Government of Ontario has not made any direct changes to fishing and hunting.
-There are, however, government Orders to close provincial parks and conservation reserves, prohibit Crown land camping, and shut down other recreational areas that have prompted many closures to lands, boat launches, and other publicly-accessible areas used for fishing and hunting.
+While many of the government Orders that limited or restricted publicly-accessible areas used for fishing and hunting have lifted, there may still be area closures.
+Additionally, not all Conservation Authorities and Municipal parks and forests have been reopened for angling and hunting.
 Governments are also encouraging all Ontario residents to limit all non-essential travel and follow social distancing guidelines.
-While hunting and fishing are not prohibited, you may be fined for breaking COVID-19 restrictions (e.g. gatherings of more than 5 people).
+While hunting and fishing are not prohibited, you may be fined for breaking COVID-19 restrictions (e.g. gatherings of more than 10 people).
 You can find more information on closures and OFAH’s health and safety advice for anglers and hunters at www.ofah.org/covid19.

 There are no specific COVID-19 guidelines for anglers and hunters, but governments are encouraging everyone to practice physical distancing (2m+) and limit all non-essential travel.
 The OFAH is encouraging all anglers and hunters to fully adhere to all government Orders and guidelines.
 For more details, you can find OFAH’s health and safety advice for anglers and hunters at www.ofah.org/covid19.